- by Daniel

-Much of the advice and information I give here and throughout the site has been tested and found in scientific studies.
+Now I'm not a doctor, but the advice and information I give here and throughout this site has been tested and found in scientific studies.

 Now you may not need to do as much as this (or have the time to).

-So good luck, and let me know how you get on in the comments below.
+So good luck and let me know how you get on in the comments below.